New Mexican Huevos Rancheros Recipe: The perfect breakfast

 What To Serve With This Recipe

 This dish is an entire meal on its own so you really only need to add a beverage on the side.
-I like serving a small cup of coffee.
+I like serving a small cup of coffee or a tall glass of orange juice.
 Here’s tips on how to make coffee when camping.

 If you have meat eaters in your group, you may want to serve a side of bacon or breakfast sausage with this meal.
 Bottom line is, you’ve gotta keep your campers happy!